 - A poor history of bad debts and invoice management.

 - Contractor invoices, these come with terms and conditions which give debtors an opportunity to potentially wriggle out of paying.
 Within some industries, it is impossible to avoid a contractual debt.
 However, some factoring companies will specialise in this area.

 Invoice factors typically structure fees in a few different ways.
 Most commonly, factors might calculate your fee on a tiered factoring fee or a flat fee basis.

 - Flat fee – This is a simple fee, with the factoring company charging a percentage of the invoice, the fee won’t typically change regardless of how long the customer takes to pay the bill.

-- Tiered factoring fee – Factors charging a tiered fee will charge a fee per days outstanding on the invoice.
+- Tiered factoring fee – Factors charging a tiered fee will make a charge per days outstanding on the invoice.
 The fee is accrued on a monthly, weekly or daily basis.
 Alternatively, some factors will calculate the fees in blocks of 10 or 15 days.